aws-samples/aws-iot-sitewise-cold-tier-repartitioning/README.md

 **Example**: `make execute from=2023-05-01 to=2023-05-15 days_per_job=5`

 Several ETL jobs will be created to horizontally scale the work depending on the parallelization defined at `days_per_job`.
-The following table provides a few examples:
+The table below provides a few examples:
 |`from` | `to` | # of days | `days_per_job` | # of jobs |
 |----|----|----|----|----|
 | 2022-01-01 | 2022-01-31 | 31 | 1 | 31 |